zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 Whether it is lust or the primordial being somewhere, this lust is "satisfying."
 Descended from the form and returns to the mother's womb.
 Gentlemen, in a way, gentlemen The vengeful spirits are the ones who have outgrown this vengeance and are alienated The trembling animal looks on.
-“Seeing in this fear lust is in this fear lust It is to be seen, decided, and proclaimed.
+"Seeing in this fear lust is in this fear lust It is to be seen, decided, and proclaimed.
 Hence the Buddha on that soil Stated.